apitoolkit/apitoolkit-landing/blog/api-documentation-trends-to-watch/index.md

   - API Documentation
 ---

+# API Documentation Trends to Watch out for in 2024: What's new and exciting

 ![API Trends to watch](api-trends-to-watch.png)

 Today Application Programming Interfaces (APIs) are like the engines driving many amazing things we see online.
 From powering web services to enabling integrations between different systems, APIs are indispensable.
 However, an [API](https://apitoolkit.io/blog/api-as-a-product/) is only as good as its documentation.
 [API documentation](https://apitoolkit.io/blog/api-documentation-and-observability-the-truth-you-must-know/) serves as the roadmap for developers, outlining the functionalities, endpoints, and protocols necessary for practical [API usage](https://apitoolkit.io/blog/api-as-a-product/).
 As technology advances, so do the trends and best practices in [API documentation](https://apitoolkit.io/blog/api-documentation-and-observability-the-truth-you-must-know/), making it crucial for developers and businesses to stay updated.